Home » Cookie Recipes » Piparelli Biscotti

 About these Piparelli Cookies

 Piparelli cookies are favoured in Messina, Sicily, during Lent when Catholics are supposed to make a sacrifice or give something up.
-These cookies have very little fat and only use egg whites but they are so delicious that they can be found year round.
+These cookies have very little fat and only use egg whites, but they are so delicious that they can be found year round.
 I first came across Piparelli when a wonderful Sicilian baker and his wife opened up a Pasticceria in our northern Australian town.
-While Massimo baked amazing delights these Piparelli remained my favourites.
-Of course, feel free to omit the candied orange peel if you don't like it or adjust the spices.
-Be sure to cut Piparelli thinner that the usual biscotti or the result will be too hard.
+While Massimo baked amazing delights, these Piparelli remained my favourites.
+Of course, feel free to omit the candied orange peel if you don’t like it or adjust the spices.
+Be sure to cut the Pipparelli thinner than the usual cantucci biscotti, or the result will be too hard.

 Italian Piparelli, spicy biscotti on wooden table with glass of liqueur and plate of biscotti in the background

 Even though this is the last week of Lent, Piparelli can be baked anytime.
-And as with all biscotti (twice cooked cookies) Piparelli will store well.
+And as with all biscotti (twice-baked cookies), Piparelli will store well.
 What are you going to dunk your Piparelli into?

 plate of Italian piparelli - spicy cookies